twinfoundation/blob-storage/README.md

-# GTSC Blob Storage
+# TWIN Blob Storage

-This mono-repository contains the packages to use with Blob Storage in GTSC applications.
+This mono-repository contains the packages to use with Blob Storage in TWIN applications.

 ## Packages